Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 The handling quality standards are referenced from literature<sup>[2, 3]</sup> <br>

-In this project, the quadrotor is in the low-speed state
+In this project, the quadrotor is in the low-speed state and the response-type is Attitude Command

 #### 1. Small-Amplitude/High-Frequency Attitude Changes